Share on ThriftyFunThis page contains the following solutions. Have something to add? Please share your solution!

 Cleaning your carpets will keep them looking nice.
 Carpet cleaning services and even store bought shampoos can be quite expensive.

 Buying multiple cleaning products can be expensive.
 Sometimes you can make a homemade version of a popular cleaning agent from products you may already have around your house.
 This is a page about homemade OxiClean recipes.

 It is easy to make your own all purpose cleaners, and they can be just as effective as the store bought cleaners.
 This page contains homemade all-purpose cleaner recipes.

-This is a guide about safe homemade computer screen cleaner.
+This is a page about safe homemade computer screen cleaner.
 There are a few things found in your house that will make safe cleaners for your computer monitor.

-This is a guide about homemade cleaners for pet urine odors.
+This is a page about homemade cleaners for pet urine odors.
 There are many commercial and homemade products you can use to remove pet urine odors from furniture and carpet.

-This is a guide about homemade wood floor cleaner.
+This is a page about homemade wood floor cleaner.
 Save time and money by making your own wood floor cleaner.